ryansheehy0/Neo-C/possible_features.md

 - Taking the simplicity of the syntax in other languages and applying them to c++.
 	- C++ tends to be very verbose compared to other languages
 - To make the difference between pseudo-code and code as minimal as possible
+- You cannot have methods on one line.
+	- Neo-C is designed to work with code folding. if things look too cluttered, then fold code.

 ## Todo
 - `!` are errors